sbiersdorff/CoMD/README.md

+# Update Coming Soon:

+Full functionality discussed at the Deep Dive will be available soon.
+Thanks for your pateince.

 # CoMD: A Molecular Dynamics Proxy Applications Suite

 CoMD is one of many _proxy applications_ that support of the [ExMatEx](http://exmatex.lanl.gov) Co-Design Center--one of three Exascale Co-Design Centers.
 ExMatEx is funded by the DoE office of [Advanced Scientific Computing Research](http://science.energy.gov/ascr) (ASCR).
 Dr. Karen Pao is the program manager and Dr. William Harrod is the director of the ASCR Research Division.
 Dr. Tim Germann (Los Alamos) is the ExMatEx Center Director.